itsmesikandar/Android-Paging-3/README.md

 2. Open the project in Android Studio.
 3. Build and run the app on an emulator or a physical device.

-## Usage

-[Add instructions on how to use the app, including any user interactions or UI components.]

 ## Architecture and Technologies Used

 This project follows the MVVM architecture pattern and utilizes the following technologies: